 What is considered a “low expense ratio”?

-The good news for all of us is that the average expense ratio for funds of all types is trending lower year after year.
+The good news is that the average expense ratio for funds of all types is trending lower year after year.

 According to Morningstar’s 2016 research, “The asset-weighted average expense ratio across all funds was 0.57% in 2016, down from 0.61% in 2015 and 0.65% three years ago.”
 This is primarily due to the massive inflow of money being poured into passive, index-fund style investments that are designed to track market returns.